gladys-pascual/stockfinder/README.md

   - call APIs for information
   - convert IPO
   - convert market cap
+- Graph
+  - too many data on x axis, when window size is smaller than 1000, remove data label.
+Can hover to see data.

 ### As a user, I want to see the current news about the company/stock.